DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/00 Getting Started with Diagram/00 Getting Started with Diagram.md

 #include tutorials-intro-installationnote

-Diagram is a UI component that offers a visual interface to design and edit diagrams.
+Diagram is a UI component for creating and editing diagrams.

 This tutorial shows how to add a Diagram component to your application and configure the component.